guifcoelho/RKO/README.md

 ## File Parameters:

-Users can use two parameter settings: parameter tuning (option 0) and parameter control (option 1).
+Users can choose two parameter settings: parameter tuning (option 0) and parameter control (option 1).
  - For parameter tuning, users must inform the static configuration of each parameter in the file ParametersOffline.txt.
  - For parameter control, users must inform a set of possible values for each parameter in the file ParametersOnline.txt.
 We use the Q-Learning method to learn the best configuration for each metaheuristic during the search process.